ljnewediuk/PB_life-history/README.md

 * f_effects_####: Fitted effects from corresponding model

-* updated_sample_sheet_PB_array#.rds: Original sample sheets with addition of locations for specific idat files in "iscans" folder
+* updated_sample_sheet_PB_array#.rds: Original sample sheets with addition of locations for specific idat files in "iscans" folder for joining
     * chip.ID.loc: unique chip id and location of sample in rows and columns on chip
     * Basename: location of corresponding idat file in iscans folder